 Find out more about using the Check In Scotland QR code if you visit a pub, bar, restaurant or cafe.

 Many people will be able to self-isolate with the help of nearby family, friends or neighbours.

 If you need support but cannot get this from friends or family, phone the National Assistance Helpline (0800 111 4000) or textphone (0800 111 4114).
 The helpline is open from 9.00am to 5.00pm, Monday to Friday.

 More ways to get support for you or someone you know through Ready Scotland.

 If you are told to isolate by Test and Protect you may be eligible for a £500 Self-Isolation Support Grant.

 Protect Scotland app

-The free NHS Scotland Protect Scotland app has been designed to help us protect each other, reduce the spread of coronavirus and avoid further lockdowns.
+The free NHS Scotland Protect Scotland app has been designed to help us protect each other and reduce the spread of coronavirus.

 By using the app and following current public health measures we can all stay safe when we meet up, socialise, work or travel.